 Consent is required from any human subject in research unless informed consent has been specifically waived by the IRB.
 Otherwise, written informed consent must be obtained.
 Written documentation of informed consent may be waived if the IRB finds and documents either: (1) that signed consent is the only record linking the subject to the research and the greatest risk of the research is a breach of confidentiality, or; (2) that the research presents no more than minimal risk and involves procedures for which consent wouldn’t normally be obtained outside of the research context.
-In these cases, the university suggests that investigators present a Waiver of Informed Consent in the IRB application.
+In these cases, the university requires that investigators present a Waiver of Informed Consent in the IRB application.
 However, the IRB also requires that investigators include an individual informed consent form in the IRB application in addition to providing a copy to their research participants; however, this letter will not need to be signed by the participants.

 You may review the applicable federal regulation at 45 CFR 46.116 for additional information.

 For collaborative research at outside facilities, is IRB approval from both Indiana Tech and the IRB of the outside facility required?

 Yes, investigators who propose to conduct research at an outside facility must submit documentation to both Tech IRB and the IRB for the outside facility.

 What if research is taking place in the military?

 The U.S. military has specific guidelines that investigators must follow when conducting research in DoD-sponsored organizations.
 Indiana Tech’s IRB adheres to the guidelines issues by the military and follows all protocols outlined by this organization.
 For more information on research being conducted in the military, please review the DoD Instruction on the protection of human subjects and adherence to ethical standards in DoD-supported research.